Vyral/ryan-ahearn/_posts/2019-11-25-november-2018-vs--november-2019-how-has-the-san-diego-market-changed.md

 Before we get on to today’s market update, in which we’ll cover everything that’s changed within local real estate since November of last year, we’d like to extend a special message: Happy Thanksgiving.
 We are so grateful for your support.&nbsp;

-To show you just how thankful we truly are, we’d like to invite you to come to our fourth annual Pie Giveaway. **The event will take place at our office (ADDRESS) on November 26 at TIME, and we hope to see you there.**&nbsp;
+To show you just how thankful we truly are, we’d like to invite you to come to our fourth annual Pie Giveaway. **The event will take place at our office on November 26, and we hope to see you there.**&nbsp;

 With that said, let’s dive right in to the latest market numbers.